rasmus88/ng-common-library/README.md

-# ng-common-library - An angular common library
+# ng-common-library - an angular common library

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.